bucs110fall2024/final-project-marisa-s-team/final_project/README.md

 ## Project Description

-My game is going to be a pet simulator.
-I want the user to be able to click buttons to maintain the health, happiness, and hunger of the animal.
-If the user does not keep these ever-depleting status bars going, the pet dies.
+My game is a pet simulator, inspired by Tomagatchi.
+In the start menu, the user can name their pet and select a cat or dog.
+Then, the user can click buttons to maintain the health, happiness, and hunger of the pet.
+If the user does not keep these ever-depleting status bars going, the pet dies and the game over screen comes up.

 ***